 The first function has already been mentioned on multiple occasions.
-As the preview list only displays all files inside a given directory and all of its sub-directories, just select different directories to narrow down the list of all files to the ones you need to see.
-Or, select a root directory to get the full list.
+As the file list only displays all files inside a given directory and all of its sub-directories, just select different directories to narrow down the list of all files to the ones you need to see.
+Or, select a workspace root to get the full list.

 If you are searching for specific phrases or words inside your currently opened file, just press

 Cmd/Ctrl+F. The search will open in the top-right corner of the editor.
 Just type something and hit

 Enter repeatedly to cycle through the matches.
 Click the small "x" button to close the search.